 - Students who are on schedule to complete their degree in four years will have priority over students who have been in the program for more than four years.

-To be considered for an assistantship, Ph.D. students must have a minimum 3.0 GPA.
+To be considered for TA and AI positions, Ph.D. students must have a minimum 3.0 GPA.
 The Graduate Program Coordinator for the Ph.D. students will periodically send out emails advising students of TA and AI positions.
 Students who want to be considered for a TA or AI position should respond to the e-mails requesting interest in such positions.

-Applications for AI positions are reviewed by the Assistant Dean for Doctoral Education, the Assistant Dean for the BSW program, and the Associate Dean for Academic Affairs and rank ordered based on qualifications of the applicant and instructional needs of the School.
-This prioritized list is submitted to the Dean who makes the final decision regarding AI appointments.
+Applications for AI positions are reviewed by the Associate Dean for Doctoral Education, Assistant Dean for the BSW program, and Senior Associate Dean for Academic Affairs and rank ordered based on qualifications of the applicant and instructional needs of the school.
+This prioritized list is submitted to the Dean, who makes the final decision regarding AI appointments.

 For additional information regarding these positions, contact the Graduate Program Coordinator for Ph.D.
 Students at 512.471.3925 or email@example.com